krxm107/ip/docs/README.md

    For example, "unmark 1 2 4" unmarks the 1st, 2nd and 4th tasks
     ```
-    Nice!
-I've unmarked these tasks as not done yet:
+    OK, I've unmarked these tasks as not done yet:
         4. [T][ ] biology homework at 9pm
         2. [D][ ] chemistry meEting (by: 15 Jun 2026)
         1. [T][ ] biology MEETING at 3pm